bookingactivities/booking-activities/readme.txt

 == Changelog ==

 = 1.1.0 =
-* Delete - Removed trashes from editor, go through the editing dialog to delete calendars, activities and events
+* Delete - Removed trashes from editor, to delete calendars, activities and events please use their respective settings dialogs
 * Tweak - Changed 'bookacti_validate_selected_event' JS action to 'bookacti_validate_picked_event'
 * Delete - Deleted events 'occurrence id' since it is not a relevant identifier.
 All events can be identified by id + start date.
 * Fix - Fixed booking method checks in JS files (misuse of inArray)
 * Fix - Fixed permission error after closing a dialog in template editor
+* Fix - Apostrophe character's in activity name are no more displayed with a backslash in calendar editor
 * Actions / Filters / Hooks
   * JS hooks
     * Add - bookacti_refresh_selected_events